 Let me ask thia: if you don’t have something to market, should you really be focusing your attention and energy on it?
 I know I’m guilty of answering yes to this question at times, but the more authors I talk to the more they tell me not to worry about it right now.

 “Just write”, they tell me.
 That’s not to say that you shouldn’t have some sort of presence even before you have a book ready to hit stores.
 I have a blog and my website.
 I’m on Twitter, MySpace and Facebook.
-But until I have something to market, this is about all the “marketing” I should be worring about.
+But until I have something to market, this is about all the “marketing” I should be worring about, that’s why I went to SearchUp to manage the marketing strategy I need.

 So I think you have write your novel first and then worry about the “othe stuff”.
 You have to jump into the Formual One car and take it around a few laps.
 It’s ok if it’s a crappy drive and your time sucks.
 It was just your first run.
 With practice you will get better.
 You just need the persistence and perserverence to keep going.